Homemade ricotta is literally the easiest cheese you can make and the flavour comparison between fresh and store bought is astounding.

-Why Make Ricotta?
+Why Make Homemade Ricotta?

 Aside from the cost, the flavour is so much creamier and fresh compared to the store bought stuff, which I often find to be quite sour tasting in comparison.